-Just four years old at this time, Emma may have been mistaken in thinking that her family was free, or else she may have wanted to "impress" her interviewer, Irene Robertson, by telling her what she wanted to hear in order to curry favour.
-Yet despite these methodological concerns (which have been debated extensively by historians) her testimony is indicative of the porous boundary between slavery and freedom for free people of colour in the antebellum South in which forced movement from freedom to
+Just four years old at this time, Emma might have been mistaken in thinking that her family was free, or else she might have wanted to "impress" her interviewer, Irene Robertson, by telling her what she wanted to hear in order to curry favour.
+Yet despite these methodological concerns (which have been debated extensively by historians) her testimony is indicative of the porous boundary between slavery and freedom for free people of colour in the antebellum South, in which forced movement from freedom to slavery was a real possibility.

-The most famous example of a free black northerner being kidnapped into slavery is Solomon Northup in Twelve Years a Slave (1853, various editions).
+- The most famous example of a free black northerner being kidnapped into slavery is Solomon Northup in Twelve Years a Slave (1853, various editions).
 In a case that raises more questions than it answers, WPA respondent Ambrose Hilliard Douglass claimed he was born free in Detroit in 1845.
-His parents returned South to visit relatives "still in slavery" where they were soon "re-enslaved themselves, with their children".
-Slave Narrative Project, Vol. 3, Florida (Anderson-Wilson, with combined interviews of others), 104.

-The following Project, Vol. 2, Arkansas, Part 5 (McClendon-Prayer), 226.

-Douglas Dorsey also believed his free parents from Maryland were captured and stolen into slavery in Florida: Slave Narrative Project, Vol. 3, Florida (Anderson-Wilson, with combined interviews of others), 96.
+His parents returned South to visit relatives "still in slavery," where they were soon "re-enslaved themselves, with their children."
+Slave Narrative Project, Vol. 3, Florida (Anderson-Wilson, with combined interviews of others), 104. - Emma Oats, Slave Narrative Project, Vol. 2, Arkansas, Part 5 (McClendon-Prayer), 226.
+Douglas Dorsey also believed that his free parents from Maryland were captured and stolen into slavery in Florida.
+Slave Narrative Project, Vol. 3, Florida (Anderson-Wilson, with combined interviews of others), 96. - Historians' discussions of the methodological issues associated with the WPA testimony is extensive.
+Relevant here is the fact that some respondents believed that their interviewers might be able to help them obtain federal pensions and sought to please them.
+But despite concerns about these sources (especially from an older generation of historians),